-The Council will grant permission for local events of community benefit to display advertising.
-For example, travelling circuses or fairs can put up advertisements provided they give the Council advance notice and have the permission of the owner of the property or land on which it is placed, or in the case of street furniture the Council as the Highway Authority.
+For example, travelling circuses or fairs can put up advertisements if they give the council advance notice, but only if they have the permission of the owner of the property or land on which it is placed, which in the case of street furniture is the council as the Highway Authority.

 By reporting such incidents you help the council to take effective action that can stop this kind of activity.
 Together we can make a difference.